Sixty-miler: Hazards of ocean jetties

 Catherine Hill Bay was the only ocean jetty on the northern coalfield.
 On 1 June 1903, the sixty-miler, Illaroo, was driven ashore in a gale.
 Fortunately, she was refloated and survived.
 The same year, a fully laden interstate collier, Shamrock, was lost there.
 On 16 April 1914 the sixty-miler Wallarah, while departing Catherine Hill Bay during a squally "east-nor-easter", was wrecked when heavy seas forced her onto the reef 70-yards to the south of the jetty.
 In 1920, the small steamer, Lubra, while departing the port, struck a submerged object—probably a wreck—and was holed, she was beached in a desperate attempt to save her, but became a wreck.
 There were no deaths in these four incidents.

 South Bulli Jetty at Bellambi c.1909.

 Bellambi was a busy ocean jetty port with a dangerous reef.
 At least four sixty-milers came to grief there.
 The sixty-milers wrecked on the reef at Bellambi include Llewellyn (1882), Adinga (1896) and Saxonia (1898).
 In October 1902, Werfa ran onto the reef, but was able to be refloated, after an hour, and then proceeded to load at the jetty.
 After making water and running the pumps continuously, on the trip north, the extensive damage to her hull was only identified, after she had discharged her cargo of coal at Sydney.
 In 1913, an occulting light visible for eight miles to sea was erected, on a steel tower on Bellambi Point, to guide ships away from the dangerous reef.
-In 1949, the sixty-miler Munmorah, was the last ship to be wrecked there.
+In December 1929, the interstate collier, Kooyong, was attempting to come alongside the jetty to load a cargo of coal for Fremantle.
+There was a strong wind blowing and she ran into the reef.
+Using her engines, she was able to break free, after a few minutes, during which her crew feared that "the end had come", as a succession of strong waves struck the ship.
+Damaged and taking on water, she was able to make for Sydney, where she was repaired.
+In 1949, the sixty-miler Munmorah, was the last ship to be wrecked on Bellambi Reef.
 The Court of Marine Inquiry into the loss of the Munmorah was not satisfied that the occulting light was on at the time of the stranding.